juliusrueckin/masters-thesis/README.md

-# On the Combination of SymbolicDynamics and Dynamic Programming for Dynamic Systems
+# On the Combination of Symbolic Dynamics and Dynamic Programming for Dynamic Systems

 ## Master’s Thesis - TU Munich - Chair of Data Processing